beneboeck/sparse-bayesian-gen-mod/README.md

-# Sparse Bayesian Generative Modeling
+# Sparse Bayesian Generative Modeling for Compressive Sensing
 Welcome to the repository for the paper "Sparse Bayesian Generative Modeling for Compressive Sensing"!
 The repository might be extended in the future.

 Source code of the paper